nextwebb/100-days-of-code/log.md

 <strong>Today's Progress</strong>:
     <p>
-      wrote more Async calls to the server using Axios routing, controllers and model logic
+      - wrote more Async calls to the server using Axios <br>
+      - routing, controllers and model logic
 </p>
 <strong>Thoughts:</strong>
     <p>